almostengr/almostengr.github.io/docs/gardening/2020/2020-01-25-january-2020-garden-update.md

 ![2020.01.25-garden-greens.jpg](/images/2020.01.25-garden-greens.jpg)

-Once I got to planting the leavy greens that I was going to grow for the season, I realized that I probably bought more than what I should have.
+Once I got to planting the leafy greens that I was going to grow for the season, I realized that I probably bought more than what I should have.
 I have greens all over the place, with several of the plants having leaves over one foot long.
 Seriously.
 In another recent IG post, I showed that there are greens that have